Skip to content

 Cats

-At first, and like Bastet, Sekhmet was depicted as a powerful lioness or a lioness-headed woman.
+At first, and like Bastet, Sekhmet was depicted as a powerful or lioness-headed woman.
 On the lioness’s head, the Sun’s desk, which symbolised her father, Ra, was placed.
-She was also Bastet’s sister, which sometimes made it hard to tell them apart in paintings, given that both were depicted as lionesses.
+She was Bastet’s sister, which sometimes made it hard to tell them apart in paintings, given that both were depicted as lionesses.

 As fierce and violent as a lioness could get, Sekhmet also breathed in fire and hot desert wind.
 But it was believed she turned into a household cat when being in a calm state.
 However, there do not seem to be many paintings or depictions of Sekhmet as a cat.
-This either means her getting into such a quiet state was a rare event or that her depiction as a cat just lacks evidence.
+This either means her getting into such a quiet state was rare or that her depiction as a cat just lacks evidence.

 Have you not noticed anything?